rasundsbak/rtd-tutorial/docs/source/index.rst

 .. toctree::

-   01 Welcome to Lumache's documentation!
+   00 Preparations
-   01 Introduction
+   01 This is a test
-   02 The research question
+   02 Hugging face and the AIs
-   03 The academic problem
+   03 Get an overview
    04 Getting the data
    05
    04 Quisque at finibus orci